dakinegroup/summertraining2015/report/plan_for_training.md

 * Visit Industry at least one
 * Enhance software to run traffic lights
 * Prototype for Communications with host machine using ATMEL328 and UART interface
+* Study Macro Economics - Purchase / Consumer Cycle and start to write your analysis based on this theory to explain decision of holding rate of interest by RBI Governor

 ### Week of 8-Jun
 * Further work on Communications